Reenforcements/FPGAComputer/log.md

 lwc1 comes out to be 0x31=49
 The document says its 0x31=49

-I think SWC1 is a typo.
+I think the opcode for SWC1 is a typo.
 I wonder what else is a typo in that document...
 I might need to go through and verify all the codes in the document with compiler output.
 I'm going to write a python program that uses all the assembly commands so I can get the machine language output and verify all the OP codes.

 Python program is going well.